galaxyproject/training-material/topics/instructors/tutorials/galaxy-admin-training/tutorial.md

 >
 {: .hands_on}

-Make in turn runs the `playbook.yml` which does a large number of things:
+The last command runs the `playbook.yml`, which in turn does a large number of things:

 - Bootstraps python on the machine if it isn't available already (Ubuntu stopped including it for some reason.)
-- (Generates if needed) and copies an ssh key to all of the machines to make login easier (this is stored in `id_rsa` and `id_rsa.pub` in the same directory as the makefile.)
+- (Generates if needed) and copies an SSH key to all of the machines to make login easier (this is stored in `id_rsa` and `id_rsa.pub` in the same directory as the makefile.)
 - This key is set as the ubuntu user's key, and added to their authorized_keys, to permit them to run ansible easily on that machine (if they don't configure the local connection correctly.)
 	- (When pulsar is in use) the pulsar machines are provisioned identically to the ones where Galaxy is setup, so the students can login passwordlessly to their pulsar machine.
 - Updates packages (slow)
-- Installs basic dependencies (emacs/vim/nano, git, etc.)
+- Installs basic dependencies (emacs, vim, nano, git, etc.)
-- Adds `gat-cli` script to `/usr/bin/gat`
+- Adds the `gat-cli` script to `/usr/bin/gat`
 - Optionally sets a password to the machine
 	- If you set `set_password=true` in the hosts file, you can set a password on machines.
 	- This is useful when your machines only have an SSH key on them, and no password set for students.